swiftyui/xHome/readme.md

 ## How to convert model objects( pure classes/structs ) to and from JSON

-`Moya` builtin supports data model mapping, and fit my requirement, so I don't need any additional framework
+`Moya` builtin supports data model mapping, and fits my requirement, so I don't need any additional framework

 https://github.com/SwiftyJSON/SwiftyJSON does not support data model mapping, but is still very good since we don't need to worry about `Optional Wrapping thing`.
 I include it into my project for debugging facilitation.